-Many things delayed progress over the years, including illness and the many years I worked for a greeting card company, but I never lost faith in Painter of Dreams, in the beauty of the relationship that unfurls between Brandon and Desiree.
+Many things delayed progress over the years, including illness, but I never lost faith in Painter of Dreams, in the beauty of the relationship that unfurls between Brandon and Desiree.
 A powerful theme throughout the story that has always moved me is the way the characters are dedicated to a dream.
 Being true to one’s dreams is one of my greatest beliefs, something I cherish and adhere to, something that’s of the utmost importance to me, which is why I’ve urged readers time and time again in my poetry to follow their dreams.
 In fact, one of my most popular poems is: “Follow Your Dreams.”

 What about those who don’t like romance novels?

 Unfortunately, there’s a lot of prejudice against the genre.
 And we all have genres we prefer over others.
 I’m not particularly into fantasy though I loved Tolkien’s books.
 And I’m not a big fan of sci-fi books either though I loved Frank Herbert’s work.